corretto/corretto-19/README.md

 With Corretto, you can develop and run Java applications on operating systems such as Linux, Windows, and macOS.

-This repository is used to track [OpenJDK upstream tip](https://github.com/openjdk/jdk).
+This repository is used to track [OpenJDK 19](https://github.com/openjdk/jdk19).
 Please look at the branches section for more information on Feature Releases.

 Documentation is available at [https://docs.aws.amazon.com/corretto](https://docs.aws.amazon.com/corretto).